jschhie/Calendar-Assistant/README.md

 ## Remark on User Input
 The program is *case-sensitive*.
 For example, 'Intro Spanish' and 'intro spanish' are regarded as different in the "Subject" field.

+# Acknowledgments
+Sean Davis provided partial code for the header files, as guidance for this project, and created "DOW.dat" and "weeklyAppts.csv."
+Other than these files, I implemented the rest of the source code with Tammy Lee.
+Lastly, this README.md was created by myself.